LucDuponcheelAtGitHub/timeHybrids/README.md

 In a way you can think of a specification as a *description*.

-I tend to think of a description as an implementation that is an *informal specification*.
+I think of a description as an implementation that is an *informal specification*.

 For example, the picture on
 [The Treachery of Images](https://en.wikipedia.org/wiki/The_Treachery_of_Images)